 3. Know the True Odds Before You Bet

-Use our Parlay Calculator to see exactly what you're getting versus fair odds.
-If the gap is too large, maybe that 5-legger isn't worth it.
+Use our Parlay Calculator to see what you're getting versus fair odds.
+If the gap is too wide, skip that 5-legger.

 Our Fair Odds Calculator can also help you remove the vig and see true probabilities.

-If you have genuine edge on multiple bets—meaning each leg is individually positive expected value—parlaying them can actually compound your edge rather than compound the house's edge.
+If you have genuine edge on multiple bets—meaning each leg is individually positive expected value—parlaying them compounds your edge instead of the house's.

-But be honest with yourself: most recreational bettors don't have consistent edge on single bets, let alone multiple legs.
+Real talk: most bettors don't have consistent edge on single bets, let alone multiple legs.

 5. Consider Alternatives

-• Round robins: Reduce variance by creating multiple smaller parlays from your selections
+• Round robins: Create multiple smaller parlays from one bet slip to reduce variance

-• Straight bets: Better expected value, especially with proper Kelly Criterion sizing
+• Straight bets: Better expected value with proper Kelly Criterion sizing

 • Smaller parlays, more often: Two 2-leggers beat one 4-legger mathematically